-Which white paint colours work with Shoji White (for trim)?
+Which white paint colors work with Shoji White (for trim)?

 Why isn’t Shoji White as popular?

 If you ask me (which you did), it’s all in the undertone.
 Whereas you can get a more neutral approach with Benjamin Moore Ballet White or Sherwin Williams White Duck, Shoji has that wink of green that makes some people nervous.
-This undertone also makes it not as suitable for coordinating with other finishes that DON’T have the same green undertone.
+This undertone also makes it unsuitable for coordinating with other finishes that DON’T have the same green undertone.

 What’s the best way to sample Shoji White?

-Like with every paint colour, I highly recommend using SAMPLIZE to save money, time and energy.
-When sampling paint colours, make sure you place white paper around your samples so that your perception isn’t skewed by your existing wall colour.
+Like with every paint color, I highly recommend using SAMPLIZE to save money, time and energy.
+When sampling paint colors, place white paper around your samples so that your existing wall color doesn’t skew your perception.